Hamza-Mandviwala/two-tier-kubernetes-app-aws-architecture/README.md

 Since this cluster spans over 3 availability zones, we need one public subnet in each zone.
 We also need 2 private subnets (1 to host the worker/ingress nodes, and 1 to host master nodes) in each zone.
 For the NAT gateways, it is optional to put 1 in each zone, however in this architecture we have shown 1 NAT gateway in each zone to ensure complete failsafe architecture.
 Important to note that at least 1 NAT gateway is necessary for the traffic to be routed outside the cluster.

 The application traffic flow takes a similar route to the one described earlier for the single availability zone cluster.
 From User client > Internet Gateway > Application Load Balancer > Ingress nodes > Worker nodes > Amazon RDS instance.

+P.s This architecture does not show the pods just because the diagram would get too complex.